 Contribution Limits for Employer-Sponsored Plans

 Retirement plans offered through your employer can either be defined benefit plans, such as a pension, or defined contribution plans, like a 403(b), 457 or 401(k) plan.
-If you’re enrolled in any of the above, you can defer up to $19,500 of your salary into your account for 2021, the same as 2020, and a $500 increase over 2019 limits.
+If you’re enrolled in any of the above, you can defer up to $19,500 of your salary into your account for 2021 and $20,500 for 2022.
 The maximum 401(k) contribution limit also applies to federal employees who participate in the Thrift Savings Plan.
 This cap doesn’t include employer matching contributions.

-Although your company match is not included in maximum 401(k) contribution limits, the IRA does cap the total of your contributions and your employer’s contributions.
-For 2021 that cap is the lesser of either 100% of employee compensation or $58,000.
-Note that this $58,000 cap doesn’t include catch-up contributions, which can be up to $6,500 for those 50 or older.
+Although your company match is not included in maximum 401(k) contribution limits, the IRS does cap the total sum of your contributions and your employer’s contributions.
+For 2021, that cap is the lesser of either 100% of employee compensation or $58,000.
+For 2022, the cap is the lesser of either 100% of employee compensation or $61,000.
+Note that these caps don’t include catch-up contributions, which can be up to $6,500 for those 50 or older.

-Defined benefit plans pay you a set amount of money once you retire, based on your annual salary and how many years of service you’ve racked up.
-Because of the cost involved, fewer companies are offering defined benefit plans.
+Defined benefit plans pay you a set amount of money once you retire based on your annual salary and how many years of service you’ve racked up.
+Because of the cost involved, fewer companies offer defined benefit plans than once before.